 We have experienced, and expect to continue to experience, rapid growth, which has placed, and may continue to place, significant demands on our management and our technological, operational and financial resources.
-For example, our headcount has grown from 163 employees as at December 31, 2018 to 262 employees as at September 30, 2020.
+For example, our headcount has grown from 163 employees as at December 31, 2018 to 289 employees as at December 31, 2020.
 We have established international offices, including offices in Petah Tikva (Israel), New York, Atlanta and London and we plan to continue to expand our international operations into other countries in the future.
 We have also experienced significant growth in both the number of merchants and the number of transactions facilitated by our platform.
-For example, during the year ended December 31, 2020, were processed through our platform, generating in the aggregate \$ of GMV, representing an increase of % relative to the year ended December 31, 2019.
+For example, during the year ended December 31, 2020, approximately 4.6 million transactions were processed through our platform, generating in the aggregate \$774 million of GMV, representing an increase of 103% relative to the GMV for the year ended December 31, 2019.
 Additionally, our organizational structure is becoming more complex as we scale our technological, operational, financial and management controls as well as our reporting systems and procedures.